bongiozzo/musica_mustdie/output/band_wizards.md

 # Wizards

-Дискография
+## Дискография

-"Wizards" 1995, Power Metal
+### "Wizards" 1995, Power Metal

+1. MAGIC MOON
+2. GUARDIANS OF THEIR OWN SOULS
+3. NEW LIFE
+4. DISTANT VOICE
+5. NO MORE
+6. ROCK'N ROLL FOREVER
+7. ARABIAN CARAVAN
+8. SOME FRIENDS
+9. FREEDOM
+10.WIZARDS

-"Sounds of Life" 1996, Power Metal
+### "Sounds of Life" 1996, Power Metal

+1. MADNESS
+2. PSYCHO MAZE
+3. DANGEROUS WAY
+4. A PROMISSE OF LOVE
+5. PICO
+6. I'LL BELIEVE
+7. REACH OUT
+8. BLACK CITY
+9. SOUND OF LIFE
+10.WIZARDS II

-"Beyond the Sight" 1998, Power Metal
+### "Beyond the Sight" 1998, Power Metal

+1. W
+2. THUNDERBOLT
+3. CRACK
+4. SHINE (TRIBUTE TO HELLOWEEN)
+5. THE PLAY
+6. SHADOWS AND LIGHT
+7. I DONT'T GIVE A DAWN
+8. FLIGHT
+9. KILLING BLUES
+10.NEST OF WORDS
+11.MEMORIES OF AVALON

-"The Kingdom" 2002, Power Metal
+### "The Kingdom" 2002, Power Metal

+1. The Kingdom
+2. King Without A Crown
+3. Fallen Angels
+4. Riding The Twilight
+5. Daydreaming
+6. Willing To Be Free
+7. Call Of War
+8. Sinners And Saints
+9. Love And Recall
+10. Step Back
+11. Bring Down The House

-"Best Spells" 2003, Power Metal
+### "Best Spells" 2003, Power Metal

+01. Magic Moon
+02. Guardians Of Their Own Souls
+03. Arabian Caravan
+04. Freedom
+05. Wizards
+06. New Life
+07. Pico
+08. I'll Believe
+09. Reach Out
+10. A Promise Of Love
+11. Wizards Ii
+12. Thunderbolt
+13. Shine
+14. I Don't Give A Damn
+15. Shadows And Light
+16. Bring Down The House
+17. King Without A Crown (Unplugged)

 ## Отношения с другими группами